archie426/Back/README.md

 * Keeps track of players deaths in a dictionary
 * Easy to access dictionary for other plugins
 * Lightweight, simple configuration and commands

+## Contributing

+Feel free to adapt this plugin to RM4, if you use some of my code just credit me somewhere.

+Please do not distribute, copy this plugins code (you can fork of course) without asking my permission first.